AppalachiaInteractive/com.appalachia.legal/marketing/pre-alpha/Description.md

-Keepers Of Creation is an immersive single-player exploration-survival experience set in the ancient and mysterious forests of Appalachia.
+Keepers of Creation is an immersive single-player exploration-survival experience set in the ancient and mysterious forests of Appalachia.

 Alone in the woods, players are invited to explore the old-growth rocky pine forests, jagged shale barrens, and lush cove forests while being challenged to survive using the strategies of those who lived there, and to learn to live in a land with a mind of its own.